 What is the difference between a “digital” and “magnetic” ballast?

-Digital ballasts cost a bit more than a magnetic ballast, yet a digital ballast runs cooler, uses less electricity and produces a higher light intensity.
-Although this may not be important to some growers, taking pictures of your plants under a magnetic ballast will leaves dark lines in all your photos.
-In addition to no lines in pics, digital ballasts are more likely to be compatible with more types of bulbs, where a magnetic ballast needs special magnetic ballast compatible bulbs and will burn out the wrong type of bulb.
+Digital ballasts cost a bit more than a magnetic ballast, yet have big advantages.
+A digital ballast runs cooler, uses less electricity and produces a higher light intensity.
+If you like taking pictures of your plants, a magnetic ballast will make dark lines all over your photos.
+In addition to no lines in pics, digital ballasts are compatible with more types of bulbs, while a magnetic ballast needs special magnetic ballast compatible bulbs and will burn out the wrong type of bulb.

 What is a “dimmable” ballast?